da-steve101/riffel/README.md

 ##How to use this

-A sample Riffel usage that echo the data from in to out adding one will looks as follows:
+Below there is a simple example that echoes the data in input adding one to each value.

 ```scala
 case class RiffelEchoExample(C_PCI_DATA_WIDTH: Int) extends Module {
 	val io = new Bundle {